Kotlin-for-FRC/kotlin-for-frc.github.io/docs/getting-started/installation/intellij.md

 ![Plugin Page](plugins.png)

 ## Creating a new FRC Project
 Open the project creation dialog by selecting `File > New > Project`.
 In the `Generators` section, choose `FRC Robot Project`.
 Configuring your robot project using the FRC plugin is similar to the WPILib VSCode Plugin.
-Refer to [the documentation](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/creating-robot-program.html) for details on configuration options.
+Refer to [the WPILib documentation](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/creating-robot-program.html) for details on configuration options.